thuanisc/thuanisc/README.md

 👋 Hi, I’m @thuanisc
-💻 I'm a Systems Information student and a tech enthusiast with a lifelong curiosity for how things work!
+💻 I'm a brazilian Information Systems student and a tech enthusiast with a lifelong curiosity for how things work!

 🌱 I’m currently learning:
 • Python, JavaScript, HTML, CSS, SQL